complex-components/consortium/README.md

 ## Future work

-* Components for everyone :tada: :rocket:
+* Lot's of components for everyone :tada: :rocket:
-* Separate `<Component />` language that can traspile to other markup (DOM, ReactNative, etc.)
+* Separate `<Component />` language that can transpile to other markup (React, ReactNative, DOM, etc.)